-The actively managed sub-funds are suitable for investors who wish to invest in a diversified portfolio of bonds and whose investment horizon generally corresponds to that of the sub-fund.
-The end of the term will be determined by the Board of Directors as part of the launch process for the respective sub-fund; it will then be included under "Profile of the typical investor".
-The sub-funds will typically have different launch dates and maturity dates.
+The actively managed sub-fund is suitable for investors who wish to invest in a diversified portfolio of bonds and whose investment horizon generally corresponds to that of the sub-fund.
+The end of the term will be determined by the Board of Directors as part of the launch process for the respective sub fund; it will then be included under "Profile of the typical investor".